Wilfred/ag.el/README.md

 so the results buffer is hidden and the selected result is shown in its place:

     (setq ag-reuse-window 't)

+### Overriding the arguments passed to ag

+ag.el provides a customisable variable `ag-arguments`.

+For temporary changes to arguments, the search commands will prompt you for arguments if you call them with a prefix argument.
+For example, `C-u M-x ag`.

 ### Hooks